Using Scenarios to Solve Problems

 Ask Kim any question and you’ll instantly get deep, thoughtful insights that come from her years of experience working on the toughest designs imaginable.
 (Seriously, try it!)

 Kim has been dedicated to user-centric practices like this since her days running the training and design consulting practices at Cooper, a leading agency.
 There, she played a major role in crafting their Goal-Directed design process, which brought users into their clients’ most challenging projects.
+As VP of Product and UX at PatientsLikeMe, Kim took on big design challenges daily.
+Kim continues to consult with consumer and enterprise clients to improve their own capabilities

 Kim Goodwin’s scenario design workshops have been top-ranked by attendees, so we couldn’t wait to bring her back again this year.
 In fact, dozens of attendees told us they’re now using scenarios at work.
 She’s also the author of Designing for the Digital Age, considered the complete handbook for the design professional.